hendisantika/springboot-kong-keycloak/README.md

 In `Kong`, it's installed [`kong-oidc`](https://github.com/nokia/kong-oidc) plugin that will enable the communication between `Kong` and `Keycloak` OpenID Connect Provider.

-This way, when `Kong` receives a request to `book-service`, it will validate together with `Keycloak` whether it's a valid request.
+This way, when `Kong` receives a request to `book-service`, it will validate with `Keycloak` whether it's a valid request.

 Also, before redirecting to the request to the upstream service, a `Serverless Function (post-function)` will get the access token present in the `X-Userinfo` header provided by `kong-oidc` plugin, decode it, extract the `username` and `preferred_username`, and enrich the request with these two information before sending to `book-service`